Who have provinces pegged to receive COVID-19 vaccines in the coming weeks?

 Albertans born in 2005 or earlier with high-risk underlying health conditions are eligible for shots.

-As of April 12, the next phase of health-care workers could book appointments: physicians, nurses, pharmacists, dentists, their office staff, lab workers, practicum students in clinical areas, as well as health workers on First Nations reserves and Metis settlements.
+The next phase of health-care workers can also book appointments: physicians, nurses, pharmacists, dentists, their office staff, lab workers, practicum students in clinical areas, as well as health workers on First Nations reserves and Metis settlements.

 Previously, shots have been available to front-line health workers, staff and residents in supportive living facilities, Albertans born in 1956 or earlier and First Nations, Inuit and Metis people born in 1971 or earlier.

-More than 250 pharmacies are now offering immunizations.
-And starting April 19, 10 physicians clinics across the province began providing shots as part of a pilot project, which could be expanded in May.
+More than 250 pharmacies are offering immunizations.
+Ten physicians clinics across the province are also providing shots as part of a pilot project, which could be expanded in May.

-Additional AstraZeneca vaccine appointments for those aged 55 to 64 are also available through Alberta Health Services in Edmonton and Calgary.
+The province has also lowered the minimum age for the Oxford-AstraZeneca vaccine to 40 from 55.

 Health Minister Tyler Shandro has said the province expects to offer all Albertans 18 and over a first dose of vaccine by the end of June.